fortinet-fortisoar/solution-pack-knowledge-base/README.md

 ## Overview

-*Knowledge Base* solution pack provides knowledge about best practices, triage process, tools, etc. used in a FortiSOAR.
+**Knowledge Base Solution Pack** provides knowledge about best practices, triage process, tools, etc. used in a FortiSOAR.

 ### Usage

 The Knowledge Base Solution Pack contains the following:

-- Knowledge Base Module: The Knowledge Base module contains records that explain to the user different process, tools, etc used on SOAR.
+- **Knowledge Base Module**: The Knowledge Base module contains records that explain to the user different process, tools, etc used in SOAR.
-- KBCategory Picklist: A picklist using which users can categorize records created in the Knowledge Base module.
+- **KBCategory Picklist**: A picklist using which users can categorize records created in the Knowledge Base module.
-- Records that are related to the Knowledge Base: These are sample records that are created in the Knowledge Base module, which provide the users with tools and processes used in FortiSOAR and SOARs in general:
+- **Records that are related to the Knowledge Base**: These are sample records that are created in the Knowledge Base module, which provide the users with tools and processes used in FortiSOAR and SOARs in general:
   ![Sample Knowledge Base records](docs/KBSampleRecords.png)

 ## Prerequisites